dbojan/find-duplicates-fast-100/README.md

 Save pythonxx.exe somewhere, and double click it to install it.
 Restart pc, or windows explorer.)

 ## installation:
--installation of program: right click on the link [here](https://github.com/dbojan/find-duplicates-fast-100/raw/main/find_duplicates_fast_100_python.zip)
+-installation of program: right click on the link [here](https://github.com/dbojan/find-duplicates-fast-100/raw/main/find_duplicates_fast_100_python.zip), select "Save Link As"
 -unzip somewhere

 ## usage: